mennthor/mpl_latex_settings/README.md

 By loading the package, the `create_latex_setup` method is exposed, which returns the LaTeX settings for the JSON config for a specific document.
 It can return the used settings and provides a method to generate document compliant figure sizes.
+This is very similar to saving a matplotlibrc file, but I just wanted to code a little bit ;)

 ```
 # This must be loaded before any other matplotlib related import